3urobeat/nodemcu-clock/README.md

         - When done making changes, click "Save" at the bottom
         - Unbridge the setupMode pins again and reset the device

-    Continue reading below to learn what needs to be configured.
+    See the FAQ to learn what needs to be configured.
 </details>

 <details>